 Archbishop Aelfric canonised John of York, responsible for founding the monastery at Beverley, as St. John of Beverley.

-Building work on the current church began in this year.
-The building was designed using the Gothic style.
-The construction work continued until 1425.
+Building work on the Beverley Minster began in this year.
+The building was designed using the Gothic style and construction work continued until 1425.

 Explore a virtual UK

 If you are Using Edge, Chrome Or Firefox, Explore a virtual UK Landscape